1992 National League Championship Series: Pittsburgh Pirates

-"The Slide" also proved to be the end of the Pirates' mini-dynasty of losing three straight NLCS.
-The Pirates never recovered from their loss to the Braves, going 75-87 in 1993.
+"The Slide" also proved to be the end of the Pirates' stretches of playoff runs after losing three straight NLCS.
+The Pirates never recovered from their loss to the Braves, going 75–87 in 1993.
 The Pirates would not have another winning season until 2013; their streak of 20 consecutive losing seasons through 2012 remains an all-time record for major North American professional sports.

 Barry Bonds and Doug Drabek played their last games for the team, as both departed in free agency that offseason.
 Bonds went to the San Francisco Giants, where he played for the remainder of his career and eventually set baseball's all-time single season and career home run record with 73 and 762 respectively.
 Bonds became eligible for the Hall of Fame in 2013, but has yet to be elected due in part to concerns about his use of performance-enhancing drugs.
+After years of bad blood with the organization, Bonds was inducted into the Pirates Hall of Fame in 2024.
 Drabek signed with the Houston Astros and stayed there for four seasons, but did not maintain the consistency that he had in Pittsburgh and eventually retired in 1998.
 Manager Jim Leyland stayed with the Pirates through the 1996 season, with his team losing 80 or more games three of those four years.
 He moved on to the Florida Marlins, where his team beat Cox's Braves in the NLCS and went on to win the World Series in 1997.
 Leyland moved on to manage the Detroit Tigers to two World Series losses in 2006 and 2012 (including 3 straight ALCS appearances from 2011–13) before retiring following the 2013 season.

-To date, this is the Pirates' most recent NLCS appearance.